igems-dev/IGEMSTools_Sample/README.md

 - **Straighter_Sample** — uses `HidSharp.dll` to talk to a Straighter.

 > These samples are intentionally simple: drop them into your own solution or fork this repo and adapt for your needs.
+> An executable file is also included, which you can run directly.

 ---